 Note: This recipe was developed using the Char-Broil Big Easy Oil-Less Fryer.
 If you are cooking using the Char-Broil Smoker-Roaster Grill you should cook with the lid open and the temperature set to High.
 You might also need to adjust the cooking time.

 I’m a huge fan of my Char-Broil Big Easy.
 I was pessimistic when I bought it (I’m more a Weber-brand grill guy), but I have really loved using the Big Easy from Char-Broil.
 Heck, I have 3 Big Easys now and I’d be happy with more!
 It does a fantastic job on whole turkeys and chickens, wings, and yes, split chicken breasts like these.
 I was unable to resist temptation and had to pull of a piece of that delicious, crunchy chicken skin!
-Roasted chicken on the Char-Broil Big Easy is a wonderful thing!
+Roasted chicken breasts on the Char-Broil Big Easy is a wonderful thing!

 Using the Big Easy is… well, easy.
 I marinade the chicken, fire up the fryer, put the chicken in, and a little over an hour later I have perfectly cooked roasted chicken.
 No fussing with fryer temperatures, or checking the meat temperature every 15 minutes, just walk away (ok, you shouldn’t leave a lit grill unattended) and come back later.
+I love making roasted chicken breasts on the Char-Broil Big Easy!

-Roasted Chicken on the Big Easy
+Roasted Chicken Breasts on the Big Easy

 - Combine all but the chicken breasts.
 Taste the marinade and add more dill or rosemary if you wish.